goliviero/software_get_started/git_tutorial/README.rst

 Deleting the branch you worked on (i.e ``feature_add_classes``  branch).

-You can delete it through the git interface
+You can delete it through the  git interface after accepting the merge request.

-(see screenshot)

 But  you can  also delete  it  manually and  push this  from local  to remote.
 First of  all, git  won't let  you remove  the branch  you're